brucemack/microlink/README.md

 from Same Sky.
 These are in stock at DigiKey using part number 2223-TS04-66-55-BK-160-SMT-ND .
 * U7, the voltage reference.
 This is used to improve the performance of the ADC inside of the Pico.
-According to the [Pico Datasheet](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf): "... for much improved ADC performance, an external 3.0V shunt reference, such as LM4040, can be connected from the
+According to the [Pico Datasheet](https://datasheets.raspberrypi.com/pico/pico-datasheet.pdf) in section 4.3: "... for much improved ADC performance, an external 3.0V shunt reference, such as LM4040, can be connected from the
 ADC_VREF pin to ground."
 So this influences audio quality, but I've not measured it so I don't know if it's significant.